spacetimeengineer/mupy/README.md

 ### Project ψ

+One of the problems project ρ revealed was the tendency for modular type systems to compound inefficiencies in the final design and are only useful in a 'playing' context.
+It would be better to make more parts right?
 Project ψ (Parametric System Instruction) was a project which explored hardware configuration, definition and assembly to it's

 ### Project μ